Scalable framework for quantum transport across large physical networks: Non-Markovian intermediate scale dynamics of large networks

 We initialise the system with an excitation on one of the outer-ring B800 molecules.
 The resulting dynamics are shown in Fig.~\ref{fig:LH2Dyn}(d), and exhibit strong qualitative agreement with the numerically exact results of Ref.~\cite{Kundu2022}, even with slightly different system parameters.
 We observe a rapid transfer occurring over approximately $1.3$\,ps, during which over $80\%$ of the population accumulates within the inner B850 ring.
 In contrast, the weak-coupling dynamics significantly overestimate decay rates and underestimate transfer into neighbouring B800 sites.

 Because simulations of networks of this size are computationally inexpensive in the variational framework, we can directly probe the influence of environmental structure on transport.
-In Fig.~\ref{fig:LH2Dyn}(c), the normal modes are grouped into coloured clusters containing five modes; by progressively adding these clusters to the environment, we can isolate the dynamical impact of specific sets of modes.
+In Fig.~\ref{fig:LH2Dyn}(c), the normal modes are grouped into coloured clusters containing five modes; by progressively adding these clusters to the environment, we can isolate the dynamical impact of the addition of specific sets of modes.
 To quantify transport, we define the parameter $\tau_{0.8}$ as the time required for $80\%$ of the exciton population to reach the central B850 ring from an initially excited B800 site.

 Figure~\ref{fig:LH2Dyn}(e) shows how $\tau_{0.8}$ varies as the normal-mode clusters are introduced.
-Interestingly, the behaviour is highly non-monotonic, indicating that some vibrational modes hinder energy transfer while others enhance it.
+Interestingly, the behaviour is highly non-monotonic, indicating that the addition of some vibrational modes hinders energy transfer while others enhance it.
 In particular, we find optimal transport when only the first half of the mode clusters are included.
+We anticipate that after this point, the vibrational modes become sufficiently high-frequency and off-resonant, which leads to a suppression of transfer rates.
 The ability to scan through individual environmental modes constitutes a powerful feature of the variational framework, enabling detailed study of how specific environmental degrees of freedom shape transport and suggesting new strategies for engineering environments that enhance exciton transfer in molecular systems.